website

 I booked my photo shoot at the Neon Boneyard approximately a month out from my wedding, and I did it myself as my photographer was not from Las Vegas, so he was less familiar with the procedures than I was, even.
 If you are booking during a busy time, or on a Saturday, I would book as far out as you can.
 They usually ask for atleast two weeks of lead time on a reservation.
 If you try to book too far out, however, they may tell you to contact them back on a day when they open reservations for that particular time frame.
 What can I say?
 It’s a VERY popular location.

 You book via an online form and then wait for a person to get back to you.
-There is a fee which may range between $150-400 (depending on if you are local or not) for a short one hour slot of shooting time, and this must be paid in advance.
+There is a fee which may range between $150-600 (depending on if you are local or not and if it is a weekday or weeknight) for a short one hour slot of shooting time, and this must be paid in advance.
 If winds go over a certain speed or if it is raining, your shoot may be cancelled.
 There is no real place to change outfits and you are very exposed to heat and sun.
 Be prepared for this.
 It may also take a while to walk around and find a sign you like in your wedding outfit and shoes.

 If your photographer is bringing lighting, they will likely be asked for an insurance certificate and rates may jump.
 When we shot there, a curator hung around to make sure we found the signs we wanted and to make sure we stayed off the signs.